Skip to content

 We acknowledge that the Urban Agenda for the EU, established by the Pact of Amster- dam, has made an important contribution to a widely appreciated multi-level and multi-stakeholder approach to urban development.

-with the New Leipzig Charter this advocates the place-based approach as an overar- ching principle for all places and policy sectors.
+We emphasise our support for the objectives of the Territorial Agenda 2030.
+Along with the New Leipzig Charter this advocates the place-based approach as an overar- ching principle for all places and policy sectors.
 The New Leipzig Charter provides guidance on applying the approach in cities and their functional areas.
 We therefore support strengthened cooperation between and across spatial levels.

 B. THE TRANSFORMATIVE POWER OF EUROPEAN CITIES